typesafegithub/github-workflows-kt/docs/user-guide/migrating-to-Maven-based-bindings.md

 1. Top-level actions like `actions/checkout@v4` map to Maven artifacts like `actions:checkout:v4`.
 Nested actions like `gradle/actions/setup-gradle@v3` require replacing the slash in the middle of the compound name with `__` (double underscore) because slash is not allowed in Maven coordinates.
 Hence, we get `gradle:actions__setup-gradle:v3`.
-1. So far, only major versions (e.g. `v3`) are supported.
-Support for full versions like `v1.2.3` will be added in the future.
+1. For inputs with typing information there will now be two properties, a typed one and a `String`-typed with `_Untyped` suffix.
+You can only set one of those and for required inputs must set exactly one.
+For inputs that miss typing information there will only be the `_Untyped` property with nullability according to required status.
 1. If a given binding has incorrect typing, please either ask the action owner to onboard [github-action-typing](https://github.com/typesafegithub/github-actions-typing/), or if it's not possible, contribute to [github-actions-typing-catalog](https://github.com/typesafegithub/github-actions-typing-catalog).